 Western employees have access to a number of additional learning services and resources:

 Western’s Centre for Research & Education on Violence Against Women & Children (CREVAWC) is focused on violence prevention, education and research.
 Online training is available at no cost to Western staff, faculty and students.
 Course topics include domestic and sexual violence prevention.

 Continuing Studies offers a large variety of professional development courses, workshops, and certificates to members of the public.
 Many Western employees take Continuing Studies courses to further their career development.

 Western’s Information Technology Services (ITS) provides a regular schedule of computer skills training workshops for employees on a variety of software applications.

 Ivey’s Executive Education programs offer learning for leaders at a variety of stages in their career.
 Choose from the Leadership Suite of courses, or target specific career learning with their Focused Programs.
 Courses are two days to three weeks long and are offered in London or Toronto.
 Western employees receive a 40% discount off tuition*.
-Use code EXECED40 in the “Additional Information” field when registering. (*for Open-Enrollment, Non-Partner programs)
+Use code EXECED40 in the “Discount Code” field when registering. (*for Open-Enrollment, Non-Partner programs)

 Western faculty members, librarians, and archivists, post-doctoral fellows and graduate students are encouraged to visit this website for workshops, conferences, and courses to advance their teaching and learning practices.

 Western offers a large array of excellent undergraduate programs and courses.
 This link will help you learn about what is available and how to apply.